 This code snippet has written and read hundreds of variables with just a few lines of code.
 Very efficient.

 Once again, this brings us to a convenient stopping point.
-Next time we’ll talk about using arrays to store price data from the chart.
+In the next trader’s tech installment, we’ll talk about using arrays to store price data from the chart.